 Drying and Storing Firewood

 Firewood should have 20% moisture content or less when burned or a large amount of heat generated from burning the wood is used to dry the wood as it burns.
-Burning wet firewood is inefficient and increases creosote buildup in the chimney.
+Burning wet firewood is inefficient, because you will need to have more firewood, harvest more of the resource, wear out your wood cutting equipment and your wood stoves faster and wet wood increases creosote buildup in the chimney.

 The easiest method to dry firewood is to split it, stack it and cover the top (not the sides) with boards or a tarp to deflect rain and snow from the stacked wood.

 Firewood should be cut to length based on the length of the firebox.
-As mentioned firewood should be split prior to burning to increase the temperature of the firebox and create a more complete burn.
+Firewood should be split prior to burning to increase the temperature of the firebox and create a more complete burn.

 Generally firewood should be split so the face of the firewood is no more than six inches across.
 The smaller the pieces the hotter the fire and the more complete the burn.

-Firewood should not be stacked beside the house or any other structure as it may introduce wood decay organisms (insects and fungi) into the structure.
+Firewood should not be stacked beside the house or any other structure as it may introduce wood decay organisms (insects and fungi) into the structure and it may become a hazard difficult to extinguish if it catches on fire due to embers from wildfire.
+Don't stack firewood or building materials right next to the house.
 Regularly monitor stacked firewood for carpenter ants and other insects, especially if the firewood came from insect killed trees.

 In cool maritime areas the firewood should be placed on small poles or boards to keep it off the wet ground.
 The USDA Forest Products Laboratory has several publications on firewood storage and insect pests.